Lesterpaintstheworld/terminal-velocity/duplicate_analysis_report.md

 ## Findings and Duplicates
 ### Summary of Identified Duplicates
-The following duplicates were identified during the analysis:
+The following duplicates were identified during the analysis, organized by category:

 #### Character Profiles
 - **Duplicate Profiles**: